-When a company makes the decision to sell an asset or to stop some part of its business, it is making a decision that affects the future cash flows, profitability and overall financial situation.
-The users of the financial statements should be informed about these events.
-Therefore, IFRS 5 Non-Current Assets Held for Sale and Discontinued Operations was issued to highlight the results from continued operations and to separate them from the results of the ongoing activities.
-IFRS 5 came into effect on 1 January 2005.
+When a company decides to sell an asset or halt a part of its business, this decision impacts future cash flows, profitability, and overall financial situations.
+It is crucial for the users of financial statements to be informed of these events.
+That's why the International Financial Reporting Standard, IFRS 5: Non-Current Assets Held for Sale and Discontinued Operations, was created.
+This standard separates results from continued operations and ongoing activities to ensure transparency.

 - It specifies the accounting treatment for assets (or disposal groups) held for sale, and

 - It sets the presentation and disclosure requirements for discontinued operations.